MetOffice/lfric_core/documentation/source/getting_started/installation/software_dependencies.rst

    core LFRic repository, supports parsing Rose metadata when generating namelist-reading code.

-Additional specialist software essential for running the LFRic infrastructure and application tests:
+Additional specialist software essential for running the LFRic infrastructure and application tests, or for processing documentation:

  * `Rose (2.3.1) <https://metomi.github.io/rose/doc/html/index.html>`_ and `Cylc
    (8+) <https://cylc.github.io/>`_ for running the full test-suite that